bizz84/flutter-tips-and-tricks/tips/0019-how-to-create-a-flutter-gridview-with-content-sized-items/index.md

+# How to create a Flutter GridView with content-sized items

 Have you ever tried to build a GridView with custom items, but you've been unable to size them correctly as the width changes?